DataDog/heroku-buildpack-datadog/README.md

     ssl: True
 ```

-During the Dyno start up, your YAML files are copied to the appropriate Datadog Agent configuration directories.
+During the dyno start up, your YAML files are copied to the appropriate Datadog Agent configuration directories.

 ## Limiting Datadog's console output